Sushil-Thapa/Abstention-OoD/readme.md

 80M Tiny Images | `https://groups.csail.mit.edu/vision/TinyImages/`

-All datasets must be downloaded and prepared under paths specified in `datasets/__init__.py`.
+All datasets must be downloaded and prepared under paths specified in `datasets/__init__.py`. **Currently it is hardcoded to sushil's local device. **
 ILSVRC'12 data should be further processed into LMDB format for faster data loading.

 ## Instructions